 Salt to taste

-Step 6: place a generous amount of oil into a pan.
-Head the oil on high head and drop in the ginger, white parts of the spring onion, chopped chilli and Sichuan peppercorns.
+Step 6: Place a generous amount of oil into a pan.
+Head the oil on high head and drop in the ginger, white parts of the spring onion, chopped chili and Sichuan peppercorns.
 Heat until the oil is bubbling.

 Step 8: keep stirring until the potatoes are all glossy and add a little salt to taste.
 The potato strips will be cooked yet still have a lot of bite.
 This should take no more than 10 minutes.